Mubin42/pygame-tetris/README.md

 # Tetris

 This is a simple Tetris game written in Python using the Pygame library.
-Created as part of [happycoders.io](https://happycoders.io/) tutorial.
 Resources have been collected from the youtube channel [Programming With Nick](https://youtu.be/nF_crEtmpBo?si=Cois7QYjjq9l48_e).
 Thanks to **Nick** for the tutorial.

 ## Installation